 The time for action is now

-This is not a pre-Christmas message to do something nice in the season of goodwill.
-This is a call to help now.
+This is not a message to do something nice as a new year's resolution or as a one-off thing to make ourselves feel good.
+This is a call to help now and to continue that support into the future.
 Let’s not put off until another day what we can start now.
 Food banks should not be as common as they are in a country with the fifth largest economy in the world, but the reality is that they are part of our local community.
-It is by acting as a community that we can help support those less fortunate than ourselves, and the need is so great that we can’t wait until December to take action.
+It is by acting as a community that we can help support those less fortunate than ourselves, and the need is so great that we can’t wait.

 From the OneCanTrust food bank serving South Bucks to those covering places like Aylesbury, Buckingham and Chesham, there are plenty of places helping those in need.
 You can play your part by donating to food banks and encouraging your family, friends and work colleagues to get involved.